 6. To serve – top the hot, bubbling dip with the remaining sliced jalapeño and green onions.
 Serve hot with corn chips, veggies, crackers, or sliced baguette.

 Makes 10-12 servings.

-Credits: Recipe, photos and stylings by Lindsey Rose Johnson for Design Mom.
+Credits: Recipe and photos by Lindsey Rose Johnson for Design Mom.